AcalaNetwork/hardhat-tutorials/README.md

 6. [DEX](./DEX/README.md): This tutorial utilizes the predeployed `DEX` smart contract to swap the ERC20 tokens of the  predeployed `Token` smart contracts, which we instantitate with the help of the `ADDRESS` utility.

+7. [AdvancedEscrow](./advanced-escrow/README.md): This tutorial utilizes the predeployed `DEX`, `Token`s and `Schedule` smart contracts in order to build an escrow service that accepts any of the predeployed ERC20 tokens, swaps them for `AUSD` and at a set block releases the funds in `AUSD` or in another predeployed ERC20 token.